greenboxal/doggohub/doc/api/projects.md

 ### List ALL projects

-Get a list of all GitLab projects (admin only).
+Get a list of all DoggoHub projects (admin only).

 ```
 GET /projects/all